roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  "Happy birthday, honey!"
 I growled, pushing my dickhead inside her vagina.

  The teenager yelped, her back arching, her head falling back to my desk.
 "Uhhh -- FUCK!''
 She tried not to shriek, but it was a loud whine anyway.
 "Owwww!"
-Report_Story #2